Chapter Five: Design by Committee and an Epidemic

 We had desired Mr Hallet to study Doct.
 Thornton’s plan of a Capitol, we thought it prudent that the whole together and every part seperately should be in the mind of some person who was to see to the execution, perhaps it may be Hallet, perhaps not, he has been industrious and reports rather unfavourable on the great points of practacability time and expence he has simplified and abridged the plan, we have had not great time to consider it Mr Blodget and Mr Hoben seem to be in favour of it and so does Williamson, we wish for your Instructions, as it would be a lengthy work to go into particulars in writing if our Ideas were the most perfect, we begg leave to refer you to Mr Blodget Hoben and Hallet whose verbal information will be better than any we can give you.

-The president's bald conclusion in his June 30 letter - "good or bad it must be entered upon" - had to have shaken the sensibilities of a man who unlike the president knew something about and loved architecture.
+The president's bald conclusion in his June 30 letter to Jefferson - "good or bad it must be entered upon" - had to have shaken the sensibilities of a man who unlike the president knew something about and loved architecture.
 The president didn't ask Jefferson to explain his rave reviews of Thornton's plan.
-He gave him a chance to redeem himself.
-Once he had Hallet's objection in hand, he acted quickly and stunned Thornton with the bad news:
+He gave him a chance to redeem himself in that regard and, by the way, elevate Hallet and his plan.
+Once Jefferson had Hallet's objection in hand, he acted quickly and stunned Thornton with the bad news:

 On July 12, Thornton replied with a defense of his plan.
 Jefferson did not read it and sent it immediately to the president: "Th: Jefferson has the honor to send to the President Dr. Thornton’s answer to Mr. Hallet’s objections this moment received, and which he has not had time to read.
 Perhaps the President may think it worth while to communicate them to Mr. Hobens and see what he thinks of them, for which reason he sends them to the President in the instant of recieving them."